1. I want to use the Microsoft Translator API, how do I sign up and get started using the service?

-Please refer to the Microsoft Translator technical documentation.
+Please refer to the Microsoft Translator developer documentation.

 18. How do you know when you reach your monthly volume limit?
 Received a “Quota Exceeded” message?

 If your Translator API usage has reached the throughput limit, the API will return a “Quota Exceeded” message.
-You will also be able to check when you are approaching your monthly subscription limit by looking at your account 'My Data' page on Windows Azure Marketplace.
-If you receive a quota exceeded message and you believe it was in error (you subscribed to a higher tier, you haven’t used up your translation volume for the month) please contact the Microsoft Translator team at email@example.com.
+You will also be able to check the remaining character balance in the subscription month through your 'My Data' page on Windows Azure Marketplace.
+If you receive a quota exceeded message and you believe it was in error (you subscribed to a higher tier, you haven’t used up your translation volume for the month) please contact the Microsoft Translator team at firstname.lastname@example.org.